 What makes a truck accident different than other traffic collisions?

 Trucks are large and heavy.
 Because of this, truck accidents tend to be more dangerous than regular traffic collisions.
 Large trucks are used to transport dangerous materials, such as gasoline, which can result in after-crash fires and explosions.
 Large trucks may have difficulty slowing down, resulting in high-speed truck accidents, jackknife accidents, and rollover accidents and are especially dangerous when they involve passenger vehicles.

 I was hurt in a car accident.
 What can I recover?

 After a serious truck accident, you may be entitled to financial compensation for property damage, medical expenses, pain, suffering, and lost future income.
-If you lost a loved one in an accident, you can pursue financial compensation for lost companionship, lost financial support, and funeral costs.
+If you lost a loved one in an accident, you can pursue financial compensation for lost companionship, lost financial support, and funeral costs through a wrongful death claim.
 Under certain circumstances, you may be able to recover funding that would have been used for your child’s education.

 Who is responsible?
 The truck driver or the employer?

 If you were involved in a truck accident, you can file a claim against the driver or the employer – depending on the circumstances surrounding your case.
 If the driver was responsible for your injury, he/she may be held liable for any damages that you suffered.
 Under certain circumstances, the trucking company can be held vicariously responsible for your injury.
 For example, the truck company could be held accountable for a driver who caused an accident by texting behind the wheel.
 Additionally, you could sue the trucking company for hiring an incompetent or poorly trained truck driver.